txitxo0/googlefindmytools-homeassistant/README.md

     ```

 3.  **Run the container:**
-    Run the container, mounting the `user_data` directory.
-Note the updated volume path (`/home/appuser/...`) which is required for the more secure non-root user inside the container.
+    Run the container, mounting the `auth` directory.

     ```bash
     docker run -d \